EdgeCaseLabs/ynab-mcp/README.md

 ## Prerequisites

-- Docker and Docker Compose (for containerized deployment)
-- OR Python 3.10+ with Poetry (for local development)
+- Python 3.10+ with uv installed
 - A YNAB account with a Personal Access Token

 ## Getting Your YNAB API Key